kemitchell/pull-stream/README.md

 pull(source(), tripleThrough, sink())
 ```

-pull detects if it's missing a Source by checking function arity,
+`pull` detects if it's missing a Source by checking function arity,
-if the function takes only one argument it's either a sink or a through.
+If the function takes only one argument it's either a sink or a through.
 Otherwise it's a Source.

 ## Duplex Streams